 Cognitive Basis of Behavior

-Students interested in pursuing a minor in psychology should contact Claire Ingulli (email@example.com), Levin Building, Room 120, 425 South University Ave., the Undergraduate Coordinator, who will officially declare the minor in the Student Records System.
+Students interested in pursuing a minor in psychology can contact Claire Ingulli (email@example.com), Levin Building, Room 120, 425 South University Ave., the Undergraduate Coordinator.

 CONSUMER PSYCHOLOGY MINOR (9 cu total)

-or Any statistics course that satisfies the statistics requirement for Psychology majors.
-Students who have taken the Statistics AP test will not receive credit for the statistics requirement in the psych minor.
+Students who have taken the Statistics AP test will not receive credit for the statistics requirement in the CNPS minor.

 Note: If (and only if) you are enrolled in the Minor in Consumer Psychology, then any of the Statistics courses that satisfies the Statistics Requirement for the Minor can be used to satisfy the statistics prerequisite for MKTG 212.

-Psychology Dept. (a total of 4 courses) -
+Psychology Dept. Courses (a total of 4 courses) -

-1.)
-PSYC 001 (Intro. to Experimental Psych) Please note: Students who have taken the Psychology AP test and received a grade of 5 can receive a waiver for Psyc 001 (but they will NOT receive credit for PSYC 001).
+- PSYC 0001: Introduction to Experimental Psychology.
+Please note: Students who have taken the Psychology AP test and received a grade of 5 can receive a waiver for Psyc 0001 (but they will NOT receive credit for PSYC 0001).
 The AP waiver does NOT count toward the courses required for the CNPS minor.
-Students who use the AP waiver for PSYC 001 must therefore take one additional Psychology Department course from the list below of CNPS courses.
+Students who use the AP waiver for PSYC 0001 must therefore take one additional Psychology Department course from the list below of CNPS courses.
 This policy applies to all undergraduate students.

 NOTE: Two of the four PSYC courses must count ONLY towards the CNPS minor, not towards any other major or minor.